FREQUENTLY ASKED QUESTIONS

 ARE YOU EXPERIENCED?

 Our facility is operated through experience.
-We have a combined experience of 33 years of horsemanship from mini ponies, to barrel racing, cutting and penning.
-Our head coach and owner, Joyce Gardner has 20 plus years experience in several disciplines.
-Maegan Gardner, owner and manager, holds accreditation as an Early Childhood Educator, Police Foundation graduate and is finishing off her social worker degree and has 11 years of horse experience.
-Tori Gardner has accreditation in Business and 11 years experience riding and running barrels in Alberta.
-Tori is also our animal health consultant.
+We have a combined experience of 50 years of horsemanship from mini ponies, to barrel racing, cutting and penning.
+Our head coach and owner, Joyce Gardner has 25 plus years experience in several disciplines.
+Maegan Church, owner and manager, holds accreditation as an Early Childhood Educator, Police Foundation graduate and has 16 years of horse experience.
+Tori Gardner has accreditation in Business and 20 years experience riding and running barrels in Alberta.
+Tori is also our animal health\welfare consultant in her spare time as a paramedic.

 Once you have registered, we will provide you with all the permission forms via email